 The final method we know of for opening File Explorer is to use the good old Run window.
 Launch Run (a quick way to do that is to press the Win + R keys on your keyboard) and enter the word explorer in it.
 Then click or tap on OK, or press Enter on your keyboard.

-These are all the methods we know for starting File Explorer in Windows 10 and Windows 8.1, and Windows Explorer in Windows 7.
-If you know others, do not hesitate to share them in the comments section below and we will update this article.
+These are all the methods we know for starting File Explorer in Windows 10 and Windows Explorer in Windows 7.
+If you know others, don’t hesitate to share them in the comments section below, and we will update this article as soon as possible.